roderik/cargobay/add-ons/sidebar-toggle/README.md

 ```

 ### Usage
 This add-on allows you to easely show and hide a hidden sidebar.
-You can place the sidebar at any side (top/right/bottom/left).
+You can place the sidebar on any side of your page (top/right/bottom/left).

 #### Js-classes